Skip to Content

 • Airline employees.

 There are several more categories, but these categories cover the majority of exempt workers.
-If you have questions about whether you are an exempt employee, contact an experienced attorney.
+If you have questions about whether you are an exempt employee, contact an experienced unpaid overtime attorney in Queens.

 Although some people believe that employees who are paid a salary are automatically exempt, salary has no part in determining whether an employee is exempt or nonexempt — only job duties matter.
 Therefore, salaried workers may be nonexempt and eligible to earn overtime.
 On the other hand, some hourly workers' job duties may fall into an exempt category, making them exempt employees and not overtime eligible.